© Stephanie Mercier

 Human-Vervet interactions

 In this part of the project, we are interested in how elements of the urban environment (presence of dogs, bird feeders, water pond, community centres etc...) influence the behaviours of vervet monkeys.
-We are also interested to investigate how positive (receiving/stealing food) or negative (being chased) interactions with humans may impact the monkeys' ranging patterns.
-Collecting focal data on individuals from two target groups (Acacia & Savanna), we can address questions like how urban elements impacts behaviour throughout different life stages, and describe what elements attract the monkeys the most, or repel them the more efficiently.
-This part of the UVP is combining data sets gathered through our citizen science approach as well as detailed focal follows.
+We are also interested to investigate how positive (receiving/stealing food), or negative interactions with humans (being chased) may impact the monkeys' ranging patterns.
+Collecting focal data on individuals from three target troops (Acacia, Savanna & Pink), we can address questions like how urban elements impacts behaviours throughout different life stages, and describe what elements attract the monkeys the most, or repel them the more efficiently.
+This part of the UVP is combining data sets gathered through our citizen science approach, as well as detailed focal follows.

 Citizen Science